Kyler Murray leads Cardinals to 1st win, 26-23 over Bengals

 Murray ran 6 yards for Arizona’s first touchdown and saved them after a late defensive collapse.
 Andy Dalton threw a pair of touchdown passes that tied it 23-23 with 2 minutes to go.

-That’s when Murray took the game into his hands.
+Murray took the game into his hands.

-The Heisman Trophy winner completed a 24-yard pass to David Johnson and scrambled 24 yards to get in range for Gonzalez’s fourth field goal.
+He lofted a 24-yard pass to David Johnson that got the drive moving.
+Two plays later, he saw his intended receiver slip, so he took off and darted 24 yards through the heart of Cincinnati’s defense, all the way to the 15-yard line.

+“He can really scoot,” receiver Larry Fitzgerald said.
+“Kyler saw a crease and like he’s done since he was probably in Pop Warner, he took advantage of an opportunity.”

 Murray ran for a career-high 93 yards and completed 20 of 32 passes for 253 yards without an interception.

+“We needed to win this game just for the morale of the team,” Murray said.

-Bengals coach Zac Taylor will have to wait at least one more week for that first win, his Bengals 0-5 for the first time since 2008.
+The Bengals’ misery found a new low.
+Coach Zac Taylor will have to wait at least one more week for that first win, his Bengals 0-5 for the first time since 2008.

+It’s the seventh time Cincinnati has opened 0-5 since 1990, the most in the league over that span.
+The Bengals haven’t won a playoff game since that 1990 season, tied with Washington for the fifth-longest streak in league history.

+“We were right there,” Taylor said.
+“It felt like we were getting momentum.
+We thought this might be a turning point.
+This one is hard to swallow.”

-Cincinnati ended its streak of seven quarters without a field goal as Dalton threw touchdown passes of 2 and 42 yards in the last 4:08.
-It wasn’t enough as the Bengals’ defense couldn’t stop the Cardinals’ playmaker on the six-play winning drive.
+Cincinnati ended its streak of seven quarters without a touchdown as Dalton threw TD passes of 2 and 42 yards only 2:08 apart.
+The Bengals’ defense couldn’t stop the Cardinals’ playmaker on the six-play winning drive.

-Chase Edmonds put the Cardinals up 23-9 with a 37-yard touchdown run midway through the fourth quarter.
+Arizona’s offense had its best all-around game.
+Edmonds put the Cardinals up 23-9 with a 37-yard touchdown run midway through the fourth quarter.
 The Cardinals piled up a season-high 266 yards on the ground and 514 overall.

-Kingsbury took a chance early that helped set up that first win.
-Facing fourth-and-2 at the Cincinnati 6-yard line, Kingsbury went for it and put the ball in Murray’s hands for a run around left end that culminated in his dive into the end zone.
+The Cardinals also took a chance early that set up the first win.

+Facing fourth-and-2 at the Cincinnati 6-yard line, Kingsbury chose to go for it and put the ball in Murray’s hands for a run around left end that culminated in his dive into the end zone.

 By contrast, Taylor also took a risk, going for it on fourth-and-1 from the Cincinnati 42-yard line, but his play call went nowhere.
 Dalton took a shotgun snap and was stopped on a keeper.
 Arizona turned it into Gonzalez’s third field goal for a 16-9 lead early in the fourth quarter.